Table of contents

 Pak Choi Growing Temperature

-The preferred soil temperatures are between 21°C and 30°C (70F and 86G).
+The preferred soil temperatures are between 21°C and 30°C (70F and 86G), making it suitable for winter planting in many regions.

 Pak Choi Growing Conditions